joebb97/joebb-website-source/README.md

 - Responsive CSS (looks good on Mobile), while needing to write minimal amount of @media-queries
 - Not just using a theme somebody else wrote.
 Because I need to be a special snowflake.

-Which is why I chose [Hugo](https://gohugo.io/) and [Bootstrap](https://getbootstrap.com/).
+Which is why I chose [Hugo](https://gohugo.io/).
 Hugo's docs and learning resources could use some work, but it has an active community and some good tutorials out there.

-Bootstrap is amazing, I've used it before.
-It saves me loads of time.
+This site used to use Bootstrap, but I switched to using CSS grid layout to avoid loading a third-party CSS library I didn't understand.
+It was pretty arduous, but I'm happy with the result.

 I probably could've saved myself a few weekends and evenings of time using Wordpress, SquareSpace, Wix, or Drupal, but that's like, TOO MAINSTREAM MAN.